Andreias Calcan

-Andreias Cristian Calcan (born 9 April 1994) is a Romanian professional footballer who plays as a winger for Bulgarian First League club Cherno More Varna.
+Andreias Cristian Calcan (born 9 April 1994) is a Romanian professional footballer who plays as a winger.

 Club career

-Early years / Universitatea Cluj
+Early years and Universitatea Cluj

-Calcan started playing football in his hometown as a youngster for CSS Slatina under the command of Ion Pârvulescu, the coach who previously discovered two other significant Romanian players: Ionel Dănciulescu and Claudiu Niculescu.
+Calcan started playing football in his hometown as a youngster for CSS Slatina under the command of Ion Pârvulescu, the coach who previously discovered two other significant Romanian players– Ionel Dănciulescu and Claudiu Niculescu.
 When he was fourteen he moved to Ardealul Cluj of Cluj-Napoca and in 2010 he joined FC Universitatea Cluj together with twelve other teammates.
 On 23 August 2013, Calcan made his debut in Liga I, the Romanian top football league, in a 6–0 away loss against FC Dinamo București.

 Willem II

 On 22 July 2016, Calcan moved abroad for the first time to sign a two-year contract with Dutch side Willem II.

 Cherno More

-On February 14, Calcan joined Cherno More for the spring of the 2023/24 season, first starting mainly as a substitute, but by the end of the season he became a starter, playing a total of 14 matches, 8 matches as a starter and 6 as a substitute.
-He also scored 2 goals against Ludogorets and Levski respectively in 4:0 and 3:1 wins, and one assist in a 3:0 win over Lokomotiv Sofia.
-The following season, he started 4 matches as a starter and 2 as a substitute, scoring one goal against Hapoel Beer Sheva in the 2nd match of the 2nd qualifying round of the Conference League, but the sailors lost 1:2.
+On 14 February, Calcan joined Cherno More for the spring of the 2023–24 season, first starting mainly as a substitute, but by the end of the season he became a starter, playing a total of 14 matches, 8 matches as a starter and 6 as a substitute.
+He also scored 2 goals against Ludogorets and Levski respectively in 4–0 and 3–1 wins, and one assist in a 3–0 win over Lokomotiv Sofia.
+The following season, he started 4 matches as a starter and 2 as a substitute, scoring one goal against Hapoel Beer Sheva in the 2nd match of the 2nd qualifying round of the Conference League, but the sailors lost 1–2.
 Before a match with Botev Vratsa, he tore cruciate ligaments and his season ended.
-He returned to Cherno More's group in a 2:0 win over Dobrudzha, returning to the field against Montana in a 1:3 win, entering in the last minute.
+He returned to Cherno More's group in a 2–0 win over Dobrudzha, returning to the field against Montana in a 1–3 win, entering in the last minute.